 Hashtags can help Facebook users who aren’t your friends or haven’t yet liked your book page to discover you.
 Whenever a Facebook user types in a hashtag that you’ve used, your post will come up.
 In addition, each hashtag receives its own unique page at Facebook, so if a user finds one he likes, that page might be bookmarked and returned to.
 That helps ensure future hashtagged posts you make will be seen.

 If you decide to make Facebook a component of your book marketing strategy, you’ll need to determine which hashtags exist that will draw people to your books.
-Generally, the same hashtags popular on Twitter or Instagram work on Facebook, so this can save you some time if you’re already using them on the former.
+Generally, the same hashtags popular on X, Bluesky or Instagram work on Facebook, so this can save you some time if you’re already using them on the former.

 Don’t go overboard on hashtags at Facebook!
 Those with one or two hashtags receive far more interactions than those with three or four, which receive far more interactions than those with five or six.